 The Wassily chair

-The mid century modern period asserted a new public relevance within the realm of furniture design.
+The mid-century modern period asserted a new public relevance within the realm of furniture design.
 Its chairs, practical yet visually commanding, are among the most celebrated pieces.
-Mid century chair designers provided creatives with a compelling visual vocabulary that would fuel innovation throughout the 20th century and beyond.
+Mid-century chair designers provided creatives with a compelling visual vocabulary that would fuel innovation throughout the 20th century and beyond.
 We have touched on a mere handful of chairs!
-Enjoy a wider diversity of mid century design in the Vinterior collection.
+Enjoy a wider diversity of mid-century design seating in the Vinterior collection.